aalfiann/reSlim/readme.md

 Folder System
 ---------------
 * database
-    * reSlim.sql (example dummy database)
+    * reSlim.sql (Structure database in reSlim to work with default example)
 * src/
     * api/
     * app/
     * classes/
-        * Auth.php (default classes for handling authentication in reSlim way)
+        * Auth.php (Default classes for handling authentication in reSlim way)
         * BaseConverter.php (Core for encryption that used in reSlim)
         * CustomHandlers.php (Default handle message in reSlim)
         * User.php (Default classes for user management in reSlim)
     * logs/
     * routers/
 	    * name.router.php (routes by functionalities)
+* test/
+    * reSlim User.postman_collection.json (Is the file to run example test in PostMan)

 ### api/